aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 Users will now be able to replicate their DynamoDB table to multiple regions using the Global Table L2 construct.
-This feature will be using the CloudFormation resource for global table and users will no longer need to rely custom resources from provisioning global tables.
+This feature will be using the CloudFormation resource for global table and users will no longer need to rely custom resources for provisioning global tables.

 ## Working Backwards

 The following is ReadMe for DynamoDB Global Table.

-__NOTE:__ This just includes properties that are different from the Table resource.
+__NOTE:__ This just includes properties that are different from the Table construct.
 For an in detailed comparision between properties, take a look at the [appendix](#difference-between-tableprops-and-globaltableprops).

 ### DynamoDB Global Table

 [DynamoDB Global Table](https://aws.amazon.com/dynamodb/global-tables/) lets you provision a table that can be replicated across different regions.
 It can also be deployed to just one region and will cost the same as a single DynamoDB table.

+It is also multi-active database, that means there is no primary table and all the tables created as called as replicas and all replicas support reads and writes.
+Writes to a replica are eventually propagated to other replicas where conflicts are resolved by 'last writer wins'.

 #### Read and Write Capacity